moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 The [shiny-headers-demo](https://github.com/moj-analytical-services/shiny-headers-demo) repository contains an example of how to do this.

-These features require you to be using the Analytical Platform version of `shiny-server`.
+These features are only available in the Analytical Platform version of `shiny-server` and the open source `shiny server` image provided by AP ([see details of both options below](#shiny-server)).

 #### Finding current users' email addresses